Tift County License Hearing Guide

 Preparing for your ALR hearing is essential to maximizing your chances of avoiding license suspension.

-• Lack of Probable Cause: Challenging whether the officer had a valid reason to stop you in the first place.
+Lack of Probable Cause for the Initial Stop: Arguing that the officer did not have a valid reason to pull you over in the first place.

 Possible Outcomes